prevent color bleed in laundry

 Some colors are more susceptible to color bleeding, with orange and red colored clothes typically being the most prone to color bleeding compared to other colors.
 For this reason, you may want to wash new orange-red garments on their own for their first couple of washes, unless you want your white socks to come out of the wash newly pink!

-Dye transfers are best treated immediately after the garment is washed and is still wet.
-Once a garment dries, it becomes increasingly difficult to remove the color bleed.
+When color bleeds in the wash, acting quickly is key.
+Dye transfers are best treated immediately after the garment is washed and still wet.
+Once dry, the stain becomes harder to remove.

 1. Identify the Item that caused the color bleed and remove it from the group